JEJUNPARK-LGUPLUS/ql_testing_egheegfi/README.md

 1. `waypoint up`
 1. Visit a URL provided in the `waypoint` output.

-## Configuring Waypoint for Cloud Foundry Paketo or GCP Buildpacks.
+## Configuring Waypoint for Cloud Foundry Paketo or dGCP Buildpacks.

 Copy the contents of `waypoint.hcl.paketo` or `waypoint.hcl.gcp` file into `waypoint.hcl` or run a command like `cp waypoint.hcl.paketo waypoint.hcl` from the base directory.
 Then you can run the `waypoint` commands as described above.